645 N. Shaw Lane, Rm 402A

 2.2.
 Case study

-A proctored case study considering characteristics in one of the following thematic areas which will be randomly assigned.
+A proctored case study considering characteristics in one of the following thematic areas that will be randomly assigned.

 - Principle-based actions